rokucommunity/rooibos/docs/index.md

 #### Simple example Notes

 1. The `++++++++++++`'s around the `@describe` declaration are not required; but I find it makes the file much easier to read, and recommend it (or something similar, such as `'*****` as a best practice.
-2. If you do not provide names for the `@testSuite` it will use the class name
+2. If you do not provide names for the `@suite` it will use the class name
 3. The function name is not required.
-Rooibos will rename your function to whatever your it group is (so you can easily navigate in the ide), and as such, the function name cann be anything you like.
+Rooibos will rename your function to whatever your describe group is (so you can easily navigate in the ide), and as such, the function name cann be anything you like.
 I like calling all tests functions `_`.
 Don't worry - the plugin will rename it before you get any duplicate function errors!

 ### Rooibos annotations
 <a name="simple-syntax-for-writing-tests"></a>

-Rooibos provides a library of annotations which can be used to define TestSuites, It groups, Test Cases, Parameterized tests, and more.
+Rooibos provides a library of annotations which can be used to define test suites, describe groups, tests cases, Parameterized tests, and more.
 All annotations are of the following form

 NOTE - these are official bsc compiler annotations; not like comments in the previous version of rooibos _do not_ put a `'` in front of the, and use `@brighterscript("argument1", 2, "argument3", ["syntax])`